 We're working product-by-product, store-by-store to use the lowest impact packaging we can...
-28.5% Recycled content packaging (2019: track for at least 3 Recycled content of Asda Brand primary packaging (2019: 24.8%), meaning we are on track for at least 30% by 2025.
-85% of Asda Brand packaging is recyclable in customer homes via kerbside collections (2019: 84%), a further 4.5% of Asda Brand packaging is accepted in our stores for recycling.
-Where next?
+05% Of Asda Brand packaging is recyclable in customer homes of Asda Brand packaging is recyclable in customer homes via kerbside collections (2019: 84%), a further 4.5% of Asda Brand packaging is accepted in our stores for recycling.